 A merger with Star Air Service in 1934 created the largest airline in Alaska.
-After several more mergers, the name was changed a couple of times—until they found one that stuck: Alaska Airlines.
+After several more mergers, the name was changed a couple of times—until they found one that stuck, Alaska Airlines.

-In the late 1960s, Alaska strengthened its operating base by merging with Alaska Coastal-Ellis and Cordova airlines, legendary Southeast Alaska carriers owned by aviation pioneers Shell Simmons, Bob Ellis and Mudhole Smith.
-Alaska's world now stretched from Fairbanks south to Ketchikan and down to Seattle.
-And in some of the coldest days of the Cold War, we made headlines with regular charters to the Soviet Union.
+In the late 1960s, we strengthened our operating base by merging with Alaska Coastal-Ellis and Cordova airlines, legendary Southeast Alaska carriers owned by aviation pioneers Shell Simmons, Bob Ellis and Mudhole Smith.
+At Alaska Airlines, our world now stretched from Fairbanks south to Ketchikan and down to Seattle.
+Even during some of the coldest days of the Cold War, we made headlines with regular charters to the Soviet Union.

 A New Era

 When Fairbanks businessmen Ron Cosgrave and Bruce Kennedy came on board in 1972, our airline was in a financial fight for its life.
 Those two men went to work setting goals and bringing people together.
 They won back the trust of creditors and improved on-time performance.
 One break that went their way was the construction of the trans-Alaska Pipeline; carrying supplies, equipment, and workers, gave our struggling airline a shot in the arm.

 In the end, we decided to differentiate ourselves by offering outstanding customer service.
 This approach was so well received that it became the platform for us to grow our company with the unprecedented record of nineteen straight years of profitability.

 In 1979, the airline industry was deregulated.
 For many carriers this was the end of the road.
 For us at Alaska, it was a new beginning.
 Our airline expanded methodically throughout the West Coast and in 1987 joined forces with two carriers similarly committed to outstanding customer service—Horizon Air and Jet America.